Skip to main content

 PROCEDURE

-When in the judgment of the supervisor, in consultation with Human Resources, a determination is made that there is unauthorized use or possession of alcohol, controlled substances or the use or possession of illegal drugs, or if behavior or work performance of an employee gives rise to performance related concerns that may indicate a need for drug and alcohol testing or some other action, the following procedure shall be used.
+When in the judgment of the supervisor, in consultation with People Experience, a determination is made that there is unauthorized use or possession of alcohol, controlled substances or the use or possession of illegal drugs, or if behavior or work performance of an employee gives rise to performance related concerns that may indicate a need for drug and alcohol testing or some other action, the following procedure shall be used.
 The procedure also applies to other violations of the policy as stated above.

 I. INTERVENTION GUIDELINES